Uber Driver Shot During Argument With Passenger In West Philadelphia: Police

-PHILADELPHIA (CBS) — An Uber driver was shot during an argument with a passenger in West Philadelphia on Thursday night.
+PHILADELPHIA (CBS) — A Uber driver was shot during an argument with a passenger in West Philadelphia on Thursday night.
 He was placed in critical condition at the hospital.

-The shooting happened at Delancey Street and Cobbs Creek Parkway around 10 p.m.READ MORE: CBS3 Mysteries: Philadelphia Police Release New Video In Jhalil Shands' April 2021 Murder
+The shooting happened at Delancey Street and Cobbs Creek Parkway around 10 p.m.READ MORE: WATCH: Jason Kelce Reacts To Eagles Trading For A.J.
+Brown During NFL Draft

-Police say the Uber driver and passenger, a man in his early 20s, were arguing when the passenger allegedly shot the driver from behind his seat.
-The shooting caused the Uber driver to crash into a parked car and the front lawn of a nearby house.
+Police say the 50-year-old male Rideshare driver and passenger, a man in his early 20s, were arguing when the passenger allegedly shot the driver from behind his seat.
+The shooting caused the driver to crash into a parked car and the front lawn of a nearby house.

 Investigators say the suspect ran northbound on Cobbs Creek Parkway following the shooting.
 They’re interviewing witnesses.

+CBS3 reached out to Uber regarding the incident and they say, “Violence has no place on the Uber platform.
+Our hearts are with the driver as he recovers from this horrifying incident.
+We’ve removed the rider’s access to the app, and stand ready to assist law enforcement with their investigation.”

-Anyone with information is asked to contact police at 215-686-TIPS.MORE NEWS: 2022 Broad Street Run Guide: What You Need To Know
+Anyone with information is asked to contact police at 215-686-TIPS.MORE NEWS: CBS3 Mysteries: Philadelphia Police Release New Video In Jhalil Shands' April 2021 Murder

 For a list of gun violence resources in Philadelphia, click here.